bccp/nbodykit/docs/source/mesh/overview.rst

 ---------

 The :class:`MeshSource` is an abstract base class -- it cannot be directly initialized.
-Instead, nbodykit includes several specialized mesh objects in the :mod:`nbodykit.source.mesh` module.
+Instead, nbodykit includes several specialized subclasses of :class:`MeshSource` in the :mod:`nbodykit.source.mesh` module.
 In general, these subclasses fall into three categories:

 #.
-Generating mesh data from a :class:`~nbodykit.base.catalog.CatalogSource` (see :ref:`catalog-to-mesh`)
+Generating mesh data from a
+   :class:`~nbodykit.base.catalog.CatalogSource` (see :ref:`catalog-to-mesh`)
 #.
 Reading mesh data from disk (see :ref:`saving-loading-mesh`)
 #.
 Generating mock fields directly on a mesh (see :ref:`gaussian-meshes`)